 Marine Reporting Unit: area to which each assessment applies;

 Feature: the specific feature(s) (from those specified as being relevant in the GES determination) being assessed.
-Features includes the indicative lists provided in the MSFD Annex III;
+Features include the indicative lists provided in the MSFD Annex III;

-Element: elements of the feature used in the assessment, together with the source of the list (e.g. an EU, regional or nationally-defined list); elements need to be given for species (D1, D2, D3), habitats (D1, D6)contaminants (D8, D9) For D3, different fish stocks can be reported, whilst for D8 (in biota) and D9 the species used to assess each contaminant can be expressed;
+Element: elements of the feature used in the assessment, together with the source of the list (e.g. an EU, regional or nationally-defined list); elements need to be given for species (D1, D2, D3, D5, D8, D10), habitats (D1, D2, D6, D7, D8), ecosystem/trophic guilds (D4), eutrophication-related elements (D5), contaminants (D8, D9) and litter categories (D10).
+For D3, different fish populations (stocks) need to be reported, for D9 the species used to assess each contaminant need to be expressed, and for D10 the species used to assess litter ingestion need to be expressed;

 Criteria: criterion for which the thresholds and assessment results are reported;